 Tokyo is famous for its blinking lights, neon signs and fast paced city life.
 My sister and I went to the city for the first time in June (link to my thoughts here) this year and fell in love with it.
 Whilst a lot of travellers choose to tour Japan, we opted for 8 full days in Tokyo.
 Whilst this may sound excessive, we were never short of things to do!
 There are so many cool things to do in Tokyo that you would need a lifetime to see, do and eat it all.
 We had fairly intensive days, but I’ve boiled our activities down to a 6 day Tokyo itinerary to focus on the highlights.
 The itinerary ranges from your usual must-visit attractions to more off-the-beaten path.
 I’ve also included transport, our hotel and where to eat in Tokyo.
-Without further ado, enjoy this 6 days long Tokyo itinerary for first-time visitors!
+Without further ado, enjoy this 6 days in Tokyo itinerary for first-time visitors!

 Transport to and From Narita Airport